Azure/bicep/README.md

 Because we are now treating the ARM Template as an IL, we expect and encourage other implementations of IL (ARM Template) generation.
 We'll keep a running list of alternatives for creating ARM templates that may better fit your use case.

 * [Farmer](https://compositionalit.github.io/farmer/) (@isaacabraham) - Generate and deploy ARM Templates on .NET
-* [Cloud Maker](https://cloudmaker.ai) (@cloud-maker-ai) - Draw deployable infrastructure diagrams that are converted to ARM templates
+* [Cloud Maker](https://cloudmaker.ai) (@cloud-maker-ai) - Draw deployable infrastructure diagrams that are converted to ARM templates or Bicep

 ## Telemetry